nordic-institute/X-Road/src/proxy-ui-api-devtools/README.md

 ## Development authentication

 You can use dummy in-memory authentication by activating profile `devtools-test-auth`.
-You also need to activate either `devtools-http` or `devtools-https`.

 Logins for development authentication:
 - u: security-officer p: password